pombase/website/frontend/src/docs/faq/how-can-i-see-nucleotide-level-similarity-between-s-pombe-and-other-schizosaccharomyces-species.md

     FAQ](/faqs/how-can-i-show-or-hide-tracks-genome-browser).
 Select the
     data type "Comparative Genomics".
 2. Display syntenic regions as follows:
-    a.
-Go to your region of interest in the browser (e.g. follow the link from a gene page or [use sequence coordinates](/faqs/how-can-i-display-sequence-region-using-sequence-coordinates-genome-browser)).
+    1. Go to your region of interest in the browser (e.g. follow the link from a gene page or [use sequence coordinates](/faqs/how-can-i-display-sequence-region-using-sequence-coordinates-genome-browser)).
         Make sure the "Location" tab is selected in the horizontal set of tabs along the top.
-    b.
-In the left-hand menu, find the "Comparative Genomics" heading, and click on "Region Comparison".
+    2. In the left-hand menu, find the "Comparative Genomics" heading, and click on "Region Comparison".
-    c.
-To select a species for comparison, go to the bottom of the left-hand menu, and click the "Select species or regions" link (it may appear to be subtly blinking; we apologise for this anomaly).
+    3. To select a species for comparison, go to the bottom of the left-hand menu, and click the "Select species or regions" link (it may appear to be subtly blinking; we apologise for this anomaly).
-    d.
-In the popup, click the "+" beside any species in the "Unselected species or regions" list to move it to the "Selected species or regions" list.
+    4. In the popup, click the "+" beside any species in the "Unselected species or regions" list to move it to the "Selected species or regions" list.
 Note: "lastz" is the nucleotide alignment algorithm used.
 Close the popup - click the tick/check mark in the upper right corner, or click outside the popup.
-    e.
-Synteny views will now be visible in the bottom-most graphical display (scroll down if necessary).
+    5. Synteny views will now be visible in the bottom-most graphical display (scroll down if necessary).
 For any region in the *S. pombe*genome, pink tracks show the region in the second genome with the best nucleotide alignment.
 Green bands connect the